Aditya-creator173/IPI/README.md

 ## Selected Novel Research Findings

-Beyond pass/fail scoring, manual testing uncovered 28 novel behavioral patterns:
+Manual testing surfaced 28 behavioral patterns that don't show up in pass/fail scoring:

-- **NRF-010 — Cross-Lingual Injection Gap:** Hindi injection succeeded on 62.5% of models that blocked the English equivalent.
+- **NRF-010 — Cross-Lingual Injection Gap:** The Hindi variant of a standard injection succeeded on 62.5% of models that had blocked the English version.
 Safety training is predominantly English-calibrated.
-- **NRF-011 — In-Group Authority Bias:** Grok 4 resisted Anthropic impersonation but collapsed to xAI impersonation — an RLHF training artifact where a model over-trusts its own creator's name.
+- **NRF-011 — In-Group Authority Bias:** Grok 4 held against Anthropic impersonation but collapsed when the injected authority claimed to be xAI — consistent with an RLHF artifact where the model treats its own creator's name as a trust signal.
-- **NRF-004 — Stealth Persistence:** Injected counter-questioning behavior was indistinguishable from legitimate financial advising.
+- **NRF-004 — Stealth Persistence:** The injected counter-questioning behavior in B035 was indistinguishable from legitimate financial advising.
 Standard evaluation cannot detect this without domain-matched follow-up probes.
-- **NRF-026 — Illustrative Echo Vulnerability:** Gemini triggered a live canvas overwrite while *explaining* the exact vulnerability — the rendering pipeline could not distinguish educational quotation from live injection.
+- **NRF-026 — Illustrative Echo Vulnerability:** Gemini triggered a live canvas overwrite while explaining the attack — the rendering pipeline couldn't distinguish educational quotation from live injection.
-- **NRF-028 — Security Theater Metacognition:** Gemini accurately described every vulnerability it had, named the missing defenses, and simultaneously failed to prevent any of them.
-Security reasoning and security behavior are independently targetable capabilities.
+- **NRF-028 — Security Theater Metacognition:** Gemini accurately described every vulnerability it had, named the missing defenses, and still failed to prevent any of them.
+Security reasoning and security behavior are independently targetable.

 Full write-ups in `LOCAL ONLY/novel_research_findings.md`.